learn-co-students/module-4-code-challenge-round-1-nyc-web-030920-bank-of-flatiron-1589982565/README.md

  Should i add a button or dropdown?
 Hmmm...
  Used a dropdown.
 Can sort and search.
  Thought about using switch case but defaulted to ternary if/else.

 - Delete a transaction which will remove it from the table and delete it from the backend.
+Would not let me put a button in table. resorted to another td.
 ## Rubric

 You can find the rubric for this assessment [here](https://github.com/learn-co-curriculum/se-rubrics/blob/master/module-4.md).